Balfour Beatty could lose its £150 million highways maintenance contract with Wiltshire Council.

 The five-year deal, which commenced in June 2013, covers highway maintenance, grass cutting, grounds maintenance, litter collection and street lighting as well as dealing with winter weather, drainage and bridges.

-According to reports, Balfour Beatty Living Places has been criticised about its performance, and the deal could now finish three years early.
+, Balfour Beatty Living Places has been criticised about its performance, and the deal could now finish three years early.

 In a joint statement, Balfour Beatty and Wiltshire Council said: “Wiltshire Council and Balfour Beatty are working towards a solution for ongoing delivery of the highway maintenance contract in Wiltshire.